 2.3.1.
 Human Use Allowance (HUA), and TMDL LAs

 In each TMDL, regulators give allocations (or small amounts of allowable pollution) to sources of the target pollutant.
 Point sources are given Waste Load Allocations (WLAs) and nonpoint sources are given LAs.
 LAs define the pollution targets that nonpoint sources are supposed to meet.
-It is important to understand how LAs are set to understand how trades can help achieve water quality goals and how to set baseline requirements.
-LAs need to be connected to a regulatory trading baseline, but there is not a clear, consistent approach for how to do this in current trading programs around the country.
+It is important to understand how LAs are set to understand how to set baseline requirements for credits to be traded, so that they will contribute to progress towards achieving the TMDL’s goals.
+LAs need to be connected to a regulatory trading baseline, but there differences in between TMDLs for different pollutants.
+It is not a clear, consistent approach for how to do this in current trading programs around the country.
 The options below discuss ways to make those connections.

 Temperature